department-for-transport-public/nts_digital_diary/docs/Interviewers/Training.md

 # Interviewer Training

-Training takes the form of several repeatable modules, each identified by a `moudle name`.
+Training takes the form of several repeatable modules, each identified by a `module name`.

 When an interviewer accesses the training area, they will be presented with a full set of the available modules (if no modules exist for the interviewer, they will be created at this point - including any `AreaPeriod` instances that may